Postgraduate Diploma Public Health (Specialist Community Public Health Nursing)

 - develop your public health knowledge and skills

 - start a career in Specialist Community Public Health Nursing.

 There is currently no published fee data for this course.

 Health Education England may fund courses for employees of NHS Trusts and some independent organisations.

 - Health Education England will pay all or part of the tuition fee (and placement fee if applicable)

-We recommend you contact your manager/training manager for more information.
+We recommend you contact your manager/training manager for further information.

 - Active first level registration on the Nursing and Midwifery Council (NMC) professional register.

-- To get onto the course, you need to secure a secondment opportunity or a studentship, supported by a fixed term contract from an employer.
+- To get onto the course, you need to secure a secondment opportunity or a studentship, supported by a fixed term contract from anemployer.
 Your employer will then pay you a salary/cost of living allowance pro-rata for the period that you are on the course, as well as provide you with a practice placement, which is essential for entry onto the course.
-Organisations will be soon be advertising these opportunities on the NHS Jobs website, so we advise you to check this site regularly.
+Organisations will soon be advertising these opportunities on www.jobs.nhs.uk therefore so we advise you to check this site regularly.

-- To secure a sponsored or seconded place from an NHS Trust or other employer, all students will need to have successfully completed an in-depth Disclosure and Barring Service (DBS) check and have a satisfactory Occupational Health status.
+- To secure a sponsored or seconded place from an NHS Trust or other employer, all students will need to have a satisfactory Disclosure and Barring Service (DBS) status and a satisfactory Occupational Health status.